'I have a master's degree in Biology and I do cleaning to pay the bills'

 Biologist Ana Paula Borges, 32, says she cannot be “hostage to the profession” she chose to work.
 With a master’s degree and no opportunities in her field, she has worked in several different places since she graduated, from bakery to accounting firm.
 But she is the housecleaner at friends and acquaintances who guarantees her livelihood.

 Unable to find a job, she was forced to exchange care for nature for cleanliness with someone else’s home.
-The biologist says that the choice for cleaning was natural, as she has been cleaning houses since college, when she had to make do after her scientific initiation scholarship of R$ 400 was suspended because of a strike at the university.
+The biologist says that the choice for cleaning was natural, as she has been cleaning houses since college, when she had to make do after her R$400 scientific initiation scholarship was suspended because of a strike at the university.

 To organize his work, he says he talks to the owners of the house about what and how they need to clean, asks for a video to show the situation of the rooms and agrees on the value.